-A tiny wing went up and signaled the end of our search.
+A tiny wing went up, signaling the end of our search.

-Raring, we assembled on the ridge of a crater evoking memories of the Great Pit of Carcoon, a place where I, opening for the Max Rebo Band with my experimental synthpop ensemble called Ultra Laser, had nearly lost my live due to a daring escape of some rogue fresh-faced rebels.
-However, the hole at the bottom of this crater was filled with pristine blue water instead of an odd looking Tatooinian snuff worm.
+Full of enthusiasm we all assembled on the ridge of a crater evoking memories of the Great Pit of Carcoon, a place where I, opening for the Max Rebo Band with my experimental synthpop ensemble called Ultra Laser, had nearly lost my live due to a daring escape of some rogue fresh-faced rebels.
+The hole at the bottom of this crater however was filled with pristine blue water instead of an dangerous looking snuff worm.

-‘We have arrived.’ the biggest of the English speaking penguins proclaimed and digging up a small fipple flute made out of reed he brought forth the first three notes of – People are Strange – from The Doors after which nine of his bruvvers dove in.
+‘We have arrived.’ the biggest of the English speaking penguins proclaimed as he dug up a small fipple flute made out of reed and brought forth the first three notes of – People are Strange – from The Doors after which nine of his brethren dove in.

-While air bubbles rose up towards the surface, the surrounding ground shook , the clear blue water turned black and with an ear splitting sound the sail of the sub crashed through the ice sheet.
+As the surrounding ground shook air bubbles rose up towards the surface .
+The clear blue water turned black and with an ear splitting sound the periscope of the sub crashed through the ice sheet.

-I thanked the penguins profusely, handed them the Wilson rackets to stave off any future bear encounters, jumped on top of the vessel, did a quick spin around while giving them the thumbs up, disappeared down the barrel of the beast, closed the circular vault like hatch and made my way towards the engine room.
+There, absorbing the sunshine through its non reflective black paint lay my AWOL outa here.
+I thanked the penguins profusely and handed them the Wilson rackets to stave off any future bear encounters, jumped on top of the vessel, did a quick spin around while displaying the thumbs up, disappeared down the barrel of the beast, closed the circular vault like hatch and made my way towards the engine room.

-Just by the feel of it, I knew I had entered an Akula-class Soviet nuclear submarine, the greatest of them all.
-It took me a mere three minutes of fiddling to correctly position the uranium rods and spark up the sleeping behemoth.
+Just by the feel of the steel, I knew I had entered an Akula-class Soviet nuclear submarine, the greatest of them all.
+Having read my fair share of books on fission and energy from the nucleus, it took me a mere three minutes of fiddling to correctly position the uranium rods and spark up the sleeping behemoth.

 Wam!
 Bam!
 Bam!

-Juice started to thump through the pipes, the lights popped on and while a tape deck played Kalinka, the 362 ft long weapon of war slowly rebalanced itself.
-I hit the switches and pushed in more buttons.
+Juice started to thump through the pipes, the lights popped on and as I hit more switches and pushed in some buttons a tape-deck played Kalinka and the 362 ft long weapon of war slowly rebalanced itself.

-Shit started to peep and hiss and old lingering smells came back alive.
-Another switch and coffee started to brew.
+Shit started to peep, things hissed and old smells crawled up out of the depths of the awakened machine.
+Another switch and all of a sudden coffee started to brew.

-Black as the night and sharp like old puss’s pee-pee I smashed down two cups before dropping the sub to minus five hundred feet where I set in motion my journey towards Anatolia.
-I steered the vessel via the gulf of Aden into the red Sea, through the Suez Channel straight into the Aegean Sea.
+Black as the night and sharp like old puss’s pee-pee, I smashed down two cups before dropping the sub to minus five hundred feet where I set in motion my journey towards Anatolia.

-To avoid unwanted attention and cause I still required the sub for:
+To avoid unwanted attention and because I still needed the sub for…

 A) an upcoming expedition trying to crack the mysteries surrounding the Baltic Sea Anomaly..